2016 Sports Medicine Journal Club

 This course qualifies for 1.0 contact hours under Minnesota Statute 148.6443 Continuing Educational requirements.

-Fairview Health Services is recognized by the Board of Certification, Inc., to offer continuing education for Certified Athletic Trainers (ATC).
-This program has been approved for a maximum of 1 hour of Category A continuing education.
-Certified Athletic Trainers should claim only those hours actually spent participating in the continuing education activity.
+Fairview Sports and Orthopedic Care (BOC AP#: P8345) is approved by the Board of Certification, Inc. to provide continuing education to Athletic Trainers.
+This program is eligible for a maximum of 1.0 Category A hours/CEUs.
+ATs should only claim those hours actually spent in the educational program..